The Digital Treasure Hunt: Discovery Best Practices for the Second-Hand Economy

 So, for brands in the thrifting, resale, and luxury consignment markets, it’s important to communicate your competitive pricing and social values.
 You can partner with local charities as well as create online and offline experiences, like themed sales for a good cause, to increase brand awareness and strengthen your relationship with customers.

-Some other examples of experiential retail include educational events, vintage exhibitions, and upcycling or thrifting contests.
+Some other examples of experiential retail for the second-hand economy include educational events, vintage exhibitions, and upcycling or thrifting contests.
 These also give you an opportunity to highlight your products and promote style ideas to consumers.

 - Keep your storefronts and landing pages fresh